Happy Cinco de Mayo!!!!

 Toothpicks

-Heat vegetable oil to medium high.
+Heat vegetable oil over medium-high heat in a large skillet.
+You will want at least 1/2 inch of oil in the pan.
 Take about 10-15 corn tortillas and place them in either the bag that they came in or in a ziploc bag and warm them in the microwave for about 90 seconds.
 You want them to be pliable so they can roll easily.

-Put the corned beef in a bowl and smash it up, add garlic salt to taste.
+Put the corned beef in a medium bowl and smash it up, add garlic salt to taste.

-The amount of corned beef you’re going to put in each tortilla is up to you, pack the corned beef tightly (pinch it tightly together so it doesn’t fall apart in the oil, it will cause it to pop) we typically use about 1-2 teaspoons, you can use more just don’t get it too close to the ends of the tortilla.
-After you have your corned beef packed tightly roll your tortilla nice and tight and then stick a toothpick in it to hold it.
+The amount of corned beef you’re going to put in each tortilla is up to you, pack the corned beef tightly (pinch it tightly together so it doesn’t fall apart in the oil, it will cause it to pop) we typically use about 1-2 teaspoons but the total amount is up to you, just don’t get it too close to the ends of the tortilla.
+After you have your corned beef packed tightly roll tortilla nice and tight and then stick a toothpick in it to hold it.
+Place the rolled taquitos on a large plate covered with a damp paper towel to keep them from splitting before you fry them.

-Place in hot oil watching closely, flip over so both sides get nice and brown, you want them to be firm but not over done, they will continue to harden as they cool.
+Place in hot oil watching closely, flip over so both sides get nice, golden color, you want them to be firm but not over done, they will continue to harden as they cool.
 The outside layer and the ends are going to be crispy but the inside layers will be nice and soft, you should be able to easily bite through the taquito.
+Tip: to make sure your oil is hot enough to fry, put the edge of the tortilla in the oil to make sure it’s a medium heat.
+Line a baking sheet with paper towels and place fried taquitos on it to drain.

-These are best served warm (you can store them in a crockpot on warm to help keep them warm until they’re ready to serve).
+These are best served warm (you can store them in a slow cooker on warm or warmed serving dishes to help keep them warm until they’re ready to serve).
 If you happen to have leftovers (it never happens here and I don’t think I’ve ever made less than 60 for a gathering) the best way I have found to store them is in a paper bag in the fridge, they can be reheated (they will be a little chewier after being reheated than they were the first day).

 Please don’t let the corned beef in this recipe scare you.
 I can’t tell you how many times I have told someone what is inside after they have eaten a few and they’re so surprised, it’s unexpected and delicious.